Thenospher/odin-recipes/README.md

-The project consist in building a basic recipe website, with a main index page chich will have links to a few recipes.
+The project consist in building a basic website, with a main index page which have links to a few recipes.

-This will allow me to demonstrate my HTML skills.
+This allowed me to demonstrate some html skills I learned.